wjstanistreet/gitHubExProject2/README.md

   For package structure use standard: view (html templates), controller (API endpoint entry), service (Orchestration, should be light weight seeing as    we're only calling one endpoint), connector (To speak to api.github), model (Domain model data representation).
  Using the GitHub API it’s a lot easier if upfront you start to use your own git credentials for authorisation (to avoid rate limits) -    https://developer.github.com/v3/auth/#basic-authentication (no need to worry about authorisation at the moment you can come back to this once you get to task 9 as authorisation is needed when you start creating and deleting in repositories on the github api)

+ When writing your code only have working code on your main branch and for each new bit of code write this on a branch.
+When this new feature is done and all the code is working on your branch create a pull request to merge your branch into main.

 ## Task 1.
  Your mongodb should contain users which will have the following information: username, date account created, location, number of followers, number following.
     Look at the return of a user from the GitHub API to help you make your model of a user.
 Try inputting your GitHub username into the url to see: https://api.github.com/users/{yourUsername}

  Set up your mongodb database and a model of the user it will accept.
  When adding users to the database make sure there cannot be duplicate usernames inside the database.

  ## Task 2.
  Create a route that will return a user from the GitHub API with the route:
  {url}/github/users/{username}

  When somebody accesses your app at the above url, you should display the user on a views page.
  Use this connector to do this: https://api.github.com/users/{username}